Marriage and Domestic Partnership

 Kant and Hegel attempted to show that the distinctive features of marriage could be explained and justified by guiding normative principles.
 In contrast, early feminists argued that marital hierarchy was simply an unjust remnant of a pre-modern era.
 John Stuart Mill (1806–1873) argued that women's subordination within marriage originated in physical force—an anomalous holdover of the ‘law of the strongest’.
 Like Wollstonecraft in her 1792 A Vindication of the Rights of Woman, Mill compared marriage and slavery: under coverture wives had no legal rights, little remedy for abuse, and, worse, were required to live in intimacy with their ‘masters’.
 This example of an inequality based on force had persisted so long, Mill argued, because all men had an interest in retaining it.
 Mill challenged the contractual view that entry into marriage was fully voluntary for women, pointing out that their options were so limited that marriage was “only Hobson's choice, ‘that or none’” (The Subjection of Women, 1869, 29).
 He also challenged the view that women's nature justified marital inequality: in light of different socialization of girls and boys, there was no way to tell what woman's nature really was.
 Like Wollstonecraft, Mill described the ideal marital relationship as one of equal friendship (Abbey and Den Uyl, 2001).
 Such marriages would be “schools of justice” for children, teaching them to treat others as equals.
 But marital inequality was a school of injustice, teaching boys unearned privilege and corrupting future citizens.
 The comparison of marriage with slavery has been taken up by contemporary feminists (Cronan 1973), as has the argument that marital injustice creates unjust citizens (Okin 1994).

 Marxists also saw marriage as originating in ancient exercises of force and as continuing to contribute to the exploitation of women.
 Friedrich Engels (1820–1895) argued that monogamous marriage issued from a “world historical defeat of the female sex” (Engels 1884, 120).
 Exclusive monogamy “was not in any way the fruit of individual sex love, with which it had nothing whatever to do … [but was based on] economic conditions—on the victory of private property over primitive, natural communal property” (ibid., 128).
-Monogamy allowed men to control women and reproduction, thereby facilitating private property by producing undisputed heirs.
+Monogamy allowed men to control women and reproduction, thereby facilitating the intergenerational transfer of private property by producing undisputed heirs.
 Karl Marx (1818–83) argued that abolishing the private family would liberate women from male ownership, ending their status “as mere instruments of production” (The Communist Manifesto, Marx 1848, 173).
 The Marxist linking of patriarchy and capitalism, in particular its understanding of marriage as an ownership relation ideologically underpinning the capitalist order, has been especially influential in feminist thought (Pateman 1988, cf. McMurtry 1972).

 The idea that marriage has a special moral status and entails fixed moral obligations is widespread—and philosophically controversial.
 Marriage is a legal contract, although an anomalous one (see 4.1); as the idea of it as a contract has taken hold, questions have arisen as to how far its obligations should be subject to individual choice.
 The contractual view of marriage implies that spouses can choose marital obligations to suit their interests.
 However, to some, the value of marriage consists precisely in the limitations it sets on individual choice in the service of a greater good: thus, Hegel commented that arranged marriage is the most ethical form of marriage because it subordinates personal choice to the institution.
 The institutional view holds that the purpose of the institution defines its obligations, taking precedence over spouses' desires, either, in the two most prominent forms, in the service of a procreative union, or to protect spousal love.
 These theories have implications for the moral status of extra-marital sex and divorce, as well as the point and purpose of marriage.